-(1) The Board of Directors has determined that all members of the Audit Committee are audit committee financial experts as described in the applicable rules of the SEC and are independent under the applicable listing standards of The Nasdaq Stock Market LLC and SEC rules.
+- (1) The Board of Directors has determined that all members of the Audit Committee are audit committee financial experts as described in the applicable rules of the SEC and are independent under the applicable listing standards of The Nasdaq Stock Market LLC and SEC rules. - (2) Mr. Amos resigned as Director as of May 25, 2023.

-Our Board of Directors held seven meetings by teleconference or in person during 2022 and acted without a formal meeting on a number of occasions by the unanimous written consent of the directors.
-The Audit Committee held six meetings during the year, the Compensation Committee held five meetings during the year, and the Nominating and Governance Committee held four meetings during the year.
+Our Board of Directors held seven meetings by teleconference or in person during 2023 and acted without a formal meeting on a number of occasions by the unanimous written consent of the directors.
+The Audit Committee held five meetings during the year, the Compensation Committee held five meetings during the year, and the Nominating and Governance Committee held six meetings during the year.

-All of our directors participated by teleconference or in person in all of the meetings of the Board of Directors during 2022, with the exception of three directors missing one meeting each.
-All of the members of the Audit, Compensation, and Nominating and Governance Committees participated by teleconference or in person in all of the meetings of those committees during the year, with the exception of one director missing two Audit Committee meetings.
-One board member attended our 2022 annual meeting of stockholders.
+All of our directors participated by teleconference or in person in all of the meetings of the Board of Directors during 2023, with the exception of one director missing two meetings.
+All of the members of the Audit, Compensation, and Nominating and Governance Committees participated by teleconference or in person in all of the meetings of those committees during the year, with the exception of one director missing two meetings and one director missing one meeting.
+One board member attended our 2023 annual meeting of stockholders.